Anmol53/CSS-Conceptual-Questions/README.md

 5. Describe BFC (Block Formatting Context) and how it works.

-6.Have you ever used a grid system, and if so, what do you prefer?
+6. Have you ever used a grid system, and if so, what do you prefer?

 7. Have you used or implemented media queries or mobile specific layouts/CSS?